-•As we start to move more rapidly into the autumn cropping program, dealing with snails and slugs returns to front of mind for many growers in the southern reaches of the country.
+As we start to move more rapidly into the autumn cropping program, dealing with snails and slugs returns to front of mind for many growers in the southern reaches of the country.
 The past few years has seen these pests receive considerable attention with a range of both industry and private sector funding research activities already completed and more continuing this season.
-It’s safe to say although there is still much to learn, recent years have seen the industry come a long way in our understanding and working knowledge of snails and slugs activity and effective control measures.
+It’s safe to say although there is still much to learn, recent years have seen the industry come a long way in our understanding and working knowledge of snail and slug activity and effective control measures.
 One area that did not need any great research to understand is just how devastating snails and slugs can be on emerging crops.
 In particular sensitive crops such as Canola which can be wiped out overnight if the problem is left unchecked.

 Given the snail problem is not altogether new, most growers will now be quite familiar with and most likely use some parts of an integrated management program.
 The idea of using multiple tools at different times of the year is a key component to combating the increased numbers of pests.
 Unfortunately, as in most management strategies, the adoption of a fully integrated management program is not as simple as it may initially seem and can quickly become a trade-off of priorities.
-I.e. retain stubble = reduced erosion, increased soils water retention, burn stubble and indiscriminately smoke up a range of detrimental slugs but also = loss of nutrients, kill a large number of beneficial microorganisms, increase risk of erosion etc.
+I.e. retain stubble = reduced erosion, increased soil water retention, burn stubble and indiscriminately smoke up a range of detrimental slugs but also = loss of nutrients, kill a large number of beneficial microorganisms, increase risk of erosion etc.

-As with most things farming answers are not clean cut and generally can be debated until the proverbial cows do come home with no real right or wrong solution.
+As with most things farming, answers are not clean cut and generally can be debated until the proverbial cows do come home with no real right or wrong solution.
 In most cases, the key to a sound management system is spending the time on understanding as many of the variables as one can.
-Although when it comes to baiting, there are a number of things that can be managed that do make a difference and result in a much better return on both your time and hip pocket.
+When it comes to baiting, there are a number of things that can be managed that do make a difference and result in a much better return on both your time and hip pocket.

-Toxicity – Not as commonly discussed as encounter but becoming more prevalent in discussion particularly as a greater number of participants enter the baiting market, When thinking about toxicity with what is claimed by the basement baits providers, care needs to be taken that adequate steps exist to ensure the active material can stand up in the paddock and offers a lethal dose to pest of all shapes and sizes.
+Toxicity – Not as commonly discussed as encounter but becoming more prevalent in discussion particularly as a greater number of participants enter the baiting market.
+When thinking about toxicity with what is claimed by the basement baits providers, care needs to be taken that adequate steps exist to ensure the active material can stand up in the paddock and offers a lethal dose to pest of all shapes and sizes.
 Like most things in life, you get what you pay for and cheap rarely equates to sufficiently effective.

 Duration – Being maybe the newest of the terms relating to successful baiting, duration is a little more complex in explanation.
 Duration encapsulates the idea of the length of time a bait physically offers the first two elements.
 This is where things get a little tricky and can be greatly affected depending on which bait you chose to use.
 Some things to consider are: